abessifi/pgpool-online-recovery/README.md

 **recovery.conf** : A config file used by postgres slave for streaming replication process.

-**failover.sh** : This script will be executed automatically when a pgpool's backend node (postgres node) fall down.
+**failover.sh** : This script will be executed automatically when a pgpool's backend node (postgres node) fails down.
 It'll switch the standby node (slave) to master (new master).

 **online-recovery.sh** : This is the bash script which you'll execute manually in order to :
 * Reboot, sync and reattach slave node to pgpool if it fails.